HL7/davinci-pas/fsh/ig-data/input/pagecontent/regulations.md

 ---

-The following is an excerpt from the CFR providing an exception for "direct data entry transactions" (relevant sections bolded).
-> § 162.923   Requirements for covered entities.
->> (b) **Exception for direct data entry transactions.
-A health care provider electing to use direct data entry offered by a health plan to conduct a transaction for which a standard has been adopted under this part must use the applicable data content and data condition requirements of the standard when conducting the transaction.
-The health care provider is not required to use the format requirements of the standard.**

-Note: allows the use of an alternative transaction as long as it uses the "applicable" data content and data condition requirements of the standard  -- intended to support organization that cannot perform the standard transaction

----

 The following is an excerpt from the CFR providing the use a business associate(relevant sections bolded).

 > § 162.923   Requirements for covered entities.